Donald Trump Tells Reporter ‘Don’t Be A Baby’ When Asked To Back Up Claim That Migrants Are Hardened Criminals

 But when a reporter asked for evidence to support the claim, his answer was not a very professional one, as reported by The Hill.

 “Oh please, don’t be a baby, okay?
-Take a look,” Trump said to Emily Cochrane, a reporter with the New York Times.
+Take a look,” Trump said to Emily Cochrane a reporter with the New York Times.
 “Take a look, just take a look at what’s happened.
 Look at the Mexican soldiers that are laying on the ground.”

 Trump was referring to a new caravan of thousands of migrants from Honduras, who started marching toward the United States border through Guatemala and Mexico.
 He appreciated Mexico’s efforts in trying to stop the influx.
 According to a report by USA Today, Mexican authorities allegedly attacked the migrants with tear gas to stop them from crossing the border.